4.9. named-checkzone --- Zone master file syntax checker

 -n <mode>

 Specify whether NS records should be checked to see if they are addresses.
-Possible modes are fail (default for named-compilezone), warn (default for named-checkzone) and ignore.
+Possible modes are fail, warn, and ignore.

 -o <filename>